pbharrin/DevistatorBacktesting/README.rst

 Features
 ============
 A good backtest platform does it's best to remove unwanted bias, some forms of bias cannot be avoided in the code.
 Look-ahead bias can be avoided with proper coding.
+This code demonstrates how to create a strategy class and then evaluate the strategy.
+Bars are fed to the strategy class, this prevents the strategy class from having access to future price movement, therby removing look ahead bias.
+The stratEval function calculates a number of performance metrics for the given strategy, and the given historical data.
+The following are displayed in the

 Execution